 Molnupiravir (MK-4482, EIDD-2801) Antiviral Indication

 Molnupiravir (MK-4482/EIDD-2801) antiviral is indicated to mitigate SARS-CoV-2 infection and block transmission, preventing COVID-19 disease.

 Molnupiravir (MK-4482, EIDD-2801) Antiviral News

 March 6, 2021 - Ridgeback Biotherapeutics and Merck Announce Preliminary Findings from a Phase 2a Trial of Investigational COVID-19 Therapeutic Molnupiravir.
-The findings reported on a secondary objective to reduce time to the negativity of infectious SARS-CoV-2 virus isolation from nasopharyngeal swabs from participants with symptomatic COVID-19.
+The findings reported a secondary objective to reduce the negativity of infectious SARS-CoV-2 virus isolation from nasopharyngeal swabs from participants with symptomatic COVID-19.